-Claude Cahun (née Lucy Renee Mathilde Schwob) was born in 1894 in Nantes, France.
-Her father was a wealthy Jewish newspaper publisher.
+Claude Cahun (née Lucy Renee Mathilde Schwob) was born in 1894 in Nantes, France to a wealthy Jewish newspaper publisher.
 Raised by her maternal grandmother in a family of writers and artists, young Lucy began experimenting with photography and self-portraits by the age of 18.

 By 1922, she had settled in Paris with her step-sister and lifelong partner Suzanne Malherbe, assuming the androgynous pseudonym Claude Cahun.
 The duo immersed themselves in the vibrant community of Paris artists and intellectuals, and befriended noted surrealists such as André Breton and René Crevel.
 These experiences would leave a lasting impression on Cahun's work.